 Which Insurers Offer the Best Rates on Electric Vehicles?

-Although insurance rates for EVs are often higher, many providers still offer competitive rates.
+Although insurance rates for EVs are often higher, many providers still offer competitive car insurance rates.

 MoneyGeek's review of 17 electric vehicle models showed that USAA offers the lowest rates across the board for an annual premium.
 However, keep in mind that this company only serves current military members, veterans and their families.
 The next most affordable provider is State Farm, followed by Progressive.